 Throughout this paper, {\bf a hyperk\"ahler manifold} is a compact, holomorphically symplectic manifold of K\"ahler type, simply connected and with $H^{2,0}(M)=\C$.
 In the literature, such manifolds are often called {\bf simple}, or {\bf irreducible}.
 For an explanation of this term and an introduction to hyperk\"ahler structures, please see Subsection \ref{_hk_stru_Subsection_}.

 We shall say that a complex structure $I$ on $M$ is {\bf of hyperk\"ahler type} if $(M,I)$ is a hyperk\"ahler manifold.

 There are many different ways to define the moduli of complex structures.
-In this paper we use the earliest one, which is due to Kodaira-Spencer.
+In this paper we use the earliest one, which is due to Kodaira-Spencer and Kuranishi.
 Let $M$ be an oriented manifold, ${\goth I}$ the space of all complex structures of hyperk\"ahler type, compatible with orientation, and ${\cal M}:={\goth I}/\Diff$ its quotient by the group of oriented diffeomorphisms.\footnote{Throughout this paper, we speak of oriented diffeomorphisms, but the reasons for this assumption are purely historical.
 We could omit the mention of orientation, and most of the results will remain valid.} We call ${\cal M}$ {\bf the moduli space} of complex structures of hyperk\"ahler type (or just ``the moduli space'') of $M$.
-This space is a complex variety (as shown by Kodaira-Spencer), usually non-Hausdorff.
+This space is usually non-Hausdorff.

 For a hyperk\"ahler manifold, the non-Hausdorff points of $\cal M$ are easy to control, due to a theorem of D. Huybrechts (\ref{_bira_points_inseparable_Theorem_}).
-If $I_1, I_2\in {\cal M}$ are inseparable points in ${\cal M}$, then the corresponding hyperk\"ahler manifolds are bimeromorphic.
+If $I_1, I_2\in {\cal M}$ are inseparable points in ${\cal M}$, then the corresponding hyperk\"ahler manifolds are bimeromorphic (\ref{_non_Hausdorff_marked_and_Teich_Proposition_}).

-In many cases, the moduli of complex structures on $M$ can be described in terms of Hodge structures on cohomology of $M$.
+In many cases, the moduli of complex structures on $M$ can be described in terms of Hodge structures on the cohomology of $M$.
 Such results are called {\em Torelli theorems}.
 In this paper, we state a Torelli theorem for hyperk\"ahler manifolds, using the language of mapping class group and Teichm\"uller spaces.

 This approach to the Torelli-type problems was pioneered by A. Todorov in several important preprints and papers (\cite{_Todorov:torsion_}, \cite{_Todorov:WP_}; see also \cite{_LTYZ:moduli_}).